ninesky00/mod4-tech-challenges/flattener.md

 ## Which data structure(s) do you think you'll use?
 What pros/cons do you see with that choice?
+I don't think any specific data structure is required for this problem.

 ## Write out a few lines of initial pseudocode: (mid-level design, NOT REAL CODE)
+write a flatten function calls itself removing one layer of nesting, write a base case when there are no more layer of nesting, write an iterative case for removing one layer of nesting.

 ## Write out any implementation code OR link to repl

 ## What is the Big O complexity of your solution?
+recursive function would O(n) * constant for the number of nested arrays removed